syncfusion-content/fileformat-docs/FileFormat/Presentation/Getting Started.md

 {% endhighlight %}

-The resultant PowerPoint presentation will look like shown below.
+The resultant PowerPoint presentation looks as follows.

 ![](GettingStarted_images/GettingStarted_img1.jpeg)

 ## Converting PowerPoint presentation to PDF

 Essential Presentation allows you to convert a PowerPoint presentation into PDF document.
-The below assemblies are needed for the presentation to PDF conversion.
+The following assemblies are required for the presentation to PDF conversion.

 <table>
 <tr>